LammersInsects/Aervi-EE-Transcriptomics/README.md

   - [x] ~~Choose software for mapping reads to the reference genome~~
   - [x] ~~Install HISAT2~~
   - [ ] Copy latest version of the reference genome into 0.data
+  - [ ] Build index to the reference genome
   - [ ] Benchmark mapping to reference genome on `jgant3`
   - [ ] Map all reads to the reference genome
   - [ ] Summarize mapping rates, overall and per tissue type